salabim/peek/readme.md

 # Configuring at import time

 It can be useful to configure peek at import time.
-This can be done by providing a `peek.json` file which can contain any attribute configuration overriding the standard settings.
+This can be done by providing a `peek.toml` file which can contain any attribute configuration overriding the standard settings.
-E.g. if there is an `peek.json` file with the following contents
+E.g. if there is an `peek.toml` file with the following contents

 ```
-{
-    "o": "stderr",
-    "show_time": true,
-    "line_length": 80`
+outpout = "stderr"
+show_time = true
+ll = 160
-    'compact' : true
+compact = true
-}
 ```
 in the same folder as the application, this program:
 ```